 Celebrating 60 Years of Research, Teaching, and Service

-The UGA Speech and Hearing Clinic is a clinical training site for graduate students earning a master's degree in speech-language pathology.
+The UGA Speech and Hearing Clinic, housed within the Department of Communication Sciences and Special Education, is a clinical training site for graduate students earning a master's degree in speech-language pathology.
 Here, students get hands-on training from experienced faculty and professionals, while providing comprehensive prevention, evaluation, and treatment of hearing, swallowing, and communication disorders and differences.
 Graduate students work under the supervision of state-licensed and nationally certified audiologists and speech-language pathologists.

-At the same time, the clinic provides a valuable service to the community.
-Serving members of the community of all ages, its services are on the forefront of current practices, based on latest research.
-The clinic has served the Athens area and surrounding community for more than 60 years.
+At the same time, the clinic provides a valuable service to the community, providing testing and screening for all ages for more than 60 years.
+We also provide hearing aid sales and service.
+Our services are on the forefront of current practices, based on current research.

 Free screenings are listed in our upcoming events and announced on our Facebook page.
 You can also contact the clinic for the next screening date.

 The UGA Speech and Hearing Clinic complies with applicable federal civil rights laws.
 Students, faculty, staff, and persons served are treated in a nondiscriminatory manner without regard to race, color, religion, national origin, ethnicity, citizenship, culture, disability, participation restriction, age, sex, sexual orientation, gender identity/gender expression, genetic information, language, dialect, or status as a parent or veteran.